DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 Devices that are reachable over IP link-local connectivity and that host servers of URI-based protocols SHOULD create an mDNS local instance name for themselves and SHOULD respond to mDNS queries for that instance name.
+Device manufacturers SHOULD pick instance names to maximize the probability of the name being unique.
+For example, this can be accomplished by including the brand, model and serial number of the device in the name.
+Another option is to use a name derived from the device's MAC address.

 If the instance name is defined to be unique (for example by including a unique serial number), it can then be encoded in an URL that can be printed on the device packaging, either as text or in the form of a QR code.

-Otherwise, devices can rely on mDNS conflict resolution ({{Section 9 of RFC6762}}) to ensure unique names, and then browse for the relevant service ({{Section 4 of !RFC6763}}).
-However, Web browsers don't currently perform this browsing, so picking a name that guarantees uniqueness is RECOMMENDED.
+If the name is not unique, devices can rely on mDNS conflict resolution ({{Section 9 of RFC6762}}) to ensure unique names, and then browse for the relevant service ({{Section 4 of !RFC6763}}).
+However, this has two limitations.
+First, Web browsers don't currently perform this browsing.
+Second, conflict resolution requires the conflicting devices to be in the same multicast domain, which isn't guaranteed.
+For example, the browser could be able to discover two devices both named "example.local" where one is on Wi-Fi and the other on Ethernet, but those two devices won't detect the name conflict if the Wi-Fi and Ethernet networks are not bridged.

 Following these recommendations solves the goals described in {{goals}} without requiring any changes in Web browser software.